Bokowsky/LearnCFinaWeek/README.md

-# v2-content
+# LearnCFinaWeek
 This GitHub repo is the content for all the chapters to learn CF in a Week.
-This content is written in the markdown language.
-To understand the syntax for markdown one place to go is https://www.markdownguide.org/.
+This content is written in the markdown language and is based on the popular ColdFusion learning resource of the same name.
-If you see any sort of corrections that you would like to update, you can do one of two things.
-One, GitHub gives you the ability to edit the file in the browser, and commit the change as a pull request for review by the content editors.
-Two, if you would like to do a git checkout of the content to your local machine, you can also do this.
-This will allow you to make any changes you see locally, and then commit them back into GitHub for review by the content editors.
-One tool to use to edit the markdown would be Visual Studio Code because it has a built-in markdown previewer.

-# V1 Hands-on
-The V1 hands-on files are being provided as a courtesy while the hands-on sections are rewritten.
-The hands-on source is based on the previous version of the content so there are more than likely inconstancies.
+## day[_n_]
+In the day[_n_] directories you'll find the tutorial contents for each day _n_, always consisting of one or more topic files and one or more "Hands-On" files.
+The topic files are meant to introduce you to core ColdFusion concepts, while the Hands-Ons will get you to try the concepts out on your local ColdFusion Server.

+Since we are in the process of improving and restructuring the original resources, there may be only a subset of the days available right now.
+The rest will get added in time.

+## sample-files
+This directory contains all sample files that are needed for the Hands-Ons.
+In [day1 - Installing Sample Files](day1/01.3_Installing_Sample_Files.md) you will be guided through the installation process.